 Chia Seed Allergy

-If you allergic to chia seeds, don’t eat them.
+If you are allergic to chia seeds, don’t eat them.
 Although rare, cases of chia seed allergy have been reported and the symptoms included shortness of breath, swelling, and hives (13).

 Choking Hazard